jianjian-portfolio/jianjian-portfolio.github.io/_leadership/2021-08-31-leading-juniors-in-my-internship.md

 datetime: 2021-08-31T16:34:02-05:00
 ---

-Being a lead data scientist intern, the company acknowledged my leadership via this referral letter.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/leadership/IPwe_Recomm_Jian.jpg){: .align-center}
+<p style="text-align: center; font-size: 16px"><i>A recommendation letter from Jonas Block, Head of AI Development</i></p>

-The company needed data scientists to build an NLP-related application.
-I was designated to be the team lead intern in my department.
-There are 2 data scientists, 2 data engineers, and a biology expert in the team.
+As the lead data scientist intern, I was tasked with overseeing a team of two data scientists, two data engineers, and a biology expert to develop an NLP-related application for the company.
+The project aimed to mine patient data related to genetics to build an efficient online analyzing system.

-This project is to devise a process of mining values from its patient acquisitions.
-Those patients were all related to the genetic of all species.
-There was a load of patients in the data warehouse.
-We need to find an efficient way to build an online analyzing system.

-Firstly, I scheduled a weekly meeting to be the first work of this project.
-In the meeting, we brainstormed the solution to the problem and compared different technologies.
-After the first meeting, the team concluded that the project was to build a recommender system based on the graphical computation.
-Thus, we experimented with many rounds of POC (proof of concept) prototyping and decided to use BERT pre-trained model to carry out the NER (name entity recognition) task.
+To accomplish this, I organized weekly meetings where we brainstormed solutions and compared different technologies.
+After experimenting with various POC prototypes, we decided to use a BERT pre-trained model to carry out the NER task for building a recommender system based on graphical computation.

-We used Microsoft Teams to collaborate remotely during the pandemic.
-To collaborate with the subject experts, I suggested the team to consulting her for feedback before the next developing cycle.
-Also, I conducted one-on-one mentoring to the members on the way to research efficiently.
-Later, I integrated the work to deliver a quality product.
+I facilitated remote collaboration using Microsoft Teams during the pandemic and encouraged the team to consult the subject expert for feedback before the next development cycle.
+Additionally, I provided one-on-one mentoring to team members to research more efficiently.

-This project bridged the gap between the field of engineering and data science.
-It helped the company to clear the path of development for the next step.
+The project helped bridge the gap between engineering and data science and cleared the path for the company's future development.
+My leadership was recognized by the company through this referral letter.